Cindy Vallar, Editor & Reviewer

 - Robert Searles attacks St. Augustine and frees imprisoned surgeon John Woodward.

-- The War of the League of Augsburg (also known as the War of the Grand Alliance) begins.
-France is at war against England, Spain, and the Netherlands.
+- The War of the League of Augsburg (also known as the War of the Grand Alliance or the Nine Years' War) begins.
+France and English Jacobites are at war against England, the Dutch Republic, the Holy Roman Empire, Spain, the Duchy of Savoy, Sweden, and Scotland.

 January: King James II issues an edict entitled “A Royal Proclamation for the more effectual reducing and suppressing of Pirates and Privateers in America.”August 25: Sir Henry Morgan dies.
 He is given state funeral with a series of 21-gun salutes.